Patient information: Treatment of male infertility (Beyond the Basics)

 Varicocele can be treated surgically by cutting the veins connected to the varicocele.
 However, surgery does not always improve fertility and is not recommended for most men unless there is a large varicocele.
 A varicocele that has been present for a long time can cause irreversible damage that cannot be surgically treated.

-An alternative to varicocele repair is assisted reproductive techniques (ART), such as intracytoplasmic sperm injection (ICSI).
-With ICSI, only a small number of sperm are needed (see 'Intracytoplasmic sperm injection (ICSI)' below).
+An alternative to varicocele repair is assisted reproductive technologies (ART), such as intracytoplasmic sperm injection (ICSI).
+With ICSI, only a small number of sperm are needed.
+(See 'Intracytoplasmic sperm injection' below.)

-If the male partner's semen contains few sperm, no sperm, abnormal sperm, or sperm with poor motility, assisted reproductive techniques can often help.
+If the male partner's semen contains few sperm, no sperm, abnormal sperm, or sperm with poor motility, assisted reproductive technologies (ART) can often help.
 These techniques offer hope to some infertile couples who could not achieve pregnancy without them.

 However, the techniques are expensive, require a considerable commitment of time and energy, may pose certain health risks, and may have disappointingly low success rates.
 Couples should discuss the pros, cons, and success rates of these techniques with an infertility specialist.

-In vitro fertilization (IVF) — IVF is a commonly used technique for a variety of infertility problems, including female tubal blockages and unexplained infertility.
-IVF is usually recommended with ICSI for men with infertility.
-(See 'Intracytoplasmic sperm injection (ICSI)' below.)
+In vitro fertilization — In vitro fertilization (IVF) is a commonly used technique for a variety of infertility problems, including female tubal blockages and unexplained infertility.
+IVF is usually recommended with intracytoplasmic sperm injection (ICSI) for men with infertility.
+(See 'Intracytoplasmic sperm injection' below.)